Member Spotlight: Wayne Butler

 Share your insights from the certification program.
 What are your key takeaways?

 A: The week of training in Seattle, WA was invaluable.
 Both Denali and Gillian were instrumental in covering a fairly dense topic with examples and hands-on experiences from the field.
-The week long class covered the full breath of knowledge base needed to understand the software, equipment set-up, onsite logistics, and problem solving during testing
+The week long class covered the full breath of knowledge base needed to understand the software, equipment set-up, onsite logistics, and problem solving during testing.

-How do you plan to apply the knowledge and skills gained in your professional work?
+w do you plan to apply the knowledge and skills gained in your professional work?

 A. Whole Building Airtightness Testing is an extremely valuable tool that facilitates benchmark conversations with the design professionals and construction team.
 This tool also provides the client with a (hopefully!) repeatable process to reconcile performance issues prior to turning the building over.
 As a building enclosure consultant, the ability to test an entire building at once, helps to focus attention where needed and provides the General Contractor a pathway to rectify non-conforming conditions with the appropriate trades.